DaSchmidtke/Goldman-Hodgkin-Katz-Gleichung/readme.md

 ## Using the App online

-An online version of the App that does not need local installation of R and the dependencies can be found here:
+An online version of the App can be found here:

 German version:
 https://daschmidtke.shinyapps.io/goldman_app/